-- Make the change online at peoplefirst.myflorida.com within 60 days of the event.
+- Make the change online in People First within 60 days of the event.
 If the specific QSC event is not listed, call the People First Service Center within 60 days of the event.
 You must make an allowable change within 60 days, unless otherwise noted, even if you do not yet have the supporting documentation. - Provide the supporting documentation to People First (e.g., marriage license, birth certificate, divorce decree, etc.) before a change is processed.